-The planewave energy cutoff was set to 400 eV for all calculations and "standard" pseudo potentials for all atoms (version PBE5.4) [56] were applied in conjunction with the projectoraugmented wave (PAW) method.
+augmented wave (PAW) method.
 The precision tag was set to accurate and a total energy difference of at most 10-5 eV was applied for selfconsistent field (SCF) convergence.
 The Si(001) surface was described with a six-layered slabsupercell model with periodic boundary conditions (PBC).
 The theoretically optimized lattice parameter (a=5.418 Å) was determined previously [35].
-The surface opposite to the organic layer was saturated with two hydrogen atoms per Si atom using the silane (SiH4) bond length (1.480 Å) [57] while the bottom two layers were frozen at their bulk positions during relaxation.
+The surface opposite to the organic layer was saturated with two hydrogen atoms per Si atom using the silane (SiH4) bond length (1.480 Å) [53] while the bottom two layers were frozen at their bulk positions during relaxation.
 The thickness of the vacuum layer between periodically repeated units was at least 10 Å. Electronic levels around the Fermi-energy are smeared out by σ =0.05 eV with Gaussian functions to accelerate SCF convergence.
 Momentum space was sampled by a 2×2 Γ-centered k-point mesh for calculations including the substrate and Γ -only otherwise.
 This computational setup has yielded accurate results for molecular adsorbates in the past [35].
 Organic layers were constructed by removal of the Si slab from the optimized system.
 Cleaved Si-C bonds were capped with H atoms on relaxed atomic positions while keeping all other atoms fixed.
 In all subsequent optimizations, the capping H atoms and directly attached C atoms were frozen.
-In order to calculate reaction barriers, transition state structures were optimized with the dimer method [45] after predetermination with the nudged elastic band (NEB) [46] method.
+In order to calculate reaction barriers, transition state structures were optimized with the dimer method [41] after predetermination with the nudged elastic band (NEB) [42] method.